Proven tips to stand out as a Digital Marketer in this fast-growing field

 Demand for digital marketers has nearly doubled since 2012.
 Companies of all sizes need people with social media, SEO, or email marketing skills to attract and retain new customers.

-So how do you break into the field?
-Whether you like conducting research, developing creative campaigns, writing copy, or investigating analytics, there’s likely a digital marketing role for you.
+So how do you become a digital marketer?
+Whether you like conducting research, developing creative campaigns, writing copy, or investigating analytics, there’s likely a digital marketer role for you.
 Here are a few key steps you can take to make yourself a competitive applicant.

 However, don’t worry if you feel like you haven’t mastered every new tool and trend.
 Part of being an effective digital marketer is showing that you can learn quickly on the job.
 Even if you master Facebook Ads Manager today, the product will likely have evolved by next year.
 Demonstrating that you know how to keep pace with trends, teach yourself, and master new technologies can sometimes be even more important than demonstrating you have 100% mastery of all current platforms.